turi-code/userguide/evaluation/regression.md

 The most commonly used metric for regression tasks is RMSE (Root Mean Square Error).
-This is defined as the square root of the average squared distance between the actual score and the predicted score.
+This is defined as the square root of the average squared distance between the actual score and the predicted score:

 $$
 \mbox{rmse} = \sqrt{\frac{\sum_{i=1}^{n}(y_i - \hat{y_i})^2}{n}}